USCqserver/OpenQuantumTools.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://uscqserver.github.io/OpenQuantumTools.jl/dev/)
 [![codecov](https://codecov.io/gh/USCqserver/OpenQuantumTools.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/USCqserver/OpenQuantumTools.jl)

 The official name of this package is "Hamiltonian Open Quantum System Toolkit" (HOQST).
 To conform with the Julia package name [guidelines](https://julialang.github.io/Pkg.jl/v1/creating-packages/) the code name of the package is `OpenQuantumTools`.
 It is a Julia toolkit for simulating the open quantum system dynamics.
-The package is still under heavy development, but the current APIs are stable.
-Therefore, future changes in the interface(s) will mostly be adding new APIs for new features.
+The package is still under development, but the current functionality and APIs are stable.
+Future releases before v1.0 will focus on adding more features instead of introducing breaking changes.
 Detailed documentation can be found [here](https://uscqserver.github.io/OpenQuantumTools.jl/dev/).
 Any pull requests are welcome.

 ## Installation